On fiber and base decompositions in the Fukaya category of a symplectic Landau-Ginzburg model

 \begin{remark} The bigon may pass through singular fibers, but we only consider the Maslov index of a loop of matrices at an intersection point away from the singular fiber, where we use a decomposition into base and fiber with the globally defined holomorphic $(n+1)$-form that splits into base and fiber terms, above. \end{remark}

 \begin{remark} Note that the definition of a grading of an intersection point is consistent with the Morse theory interpretation of $J$-holomorphic strips.
-Morse homology has chain complexes generated by critical points of a Morse function $f$, and the differential counts flow lines of $-\nabla f$.
-Lagrangian Floer cohomology is Morse cohomology for the action functional measuring negative area $\mathcal{A}(\gamma,[\Gamma]) = -\int_\Gamma \omega$ for $\gamma$ in the path space $\mathcal{P}(L_0, L_1) := \{\gamma : [0, 1] \to Y \mid \gamma(0) \in L_0, \gamma(1) \in L_1\}$ and for equivalence class $[\Gamma]$ of a homotopy $\Gamma : [0, 1] \times [0, 1] \to \gamma$ between $\gamma$ and a fixed base point in the connected component of $\mathcal{P}(L_0, L_1)$ containing $\gamma$, as in \cite[p 3]{fuk_intro}.
-Critical points are intersection points $L_0 \cap L_1$, and the differential counts flow lines of $\nabla \left(\int_\Gamma \omega\right)$, which are $J$-holomorphic strips that flow with increasing signed $(\dd_s, \dd_t)$ area for coordinates $(s,t)\in \bR \times [0,1]$ on the strip in Figure \ref{fig:deg_pt_base_Skein}.
+Lagrangian Floer cohomology is Morse cohomology for an action functional measuring negative area \cite[p 3]{fuk_intro}.
+Critical points of the functional are intersection points $L_0 \cap L_1$.
+Counting flow lines agrees with the Floer differential counting strips that flow with increasing signed $(\dd_s, \dd_t)$ area for coordinates $(s,t)\in \bR \times [0,1]$ on the strip in Figure \ref{fig:deg_pt_base_Skein}.
 Therefore, since we are considering \underline{co}homology instead of Morse homology, the differential goes opposite to the flow direction, and the intersection points are graded accordingly to increase degree by 1 from $p_-$ to $p_+$.
 This matches the result in Lemma \ref{bigon_Maslov_paper5}.
 (The flow direction, grading of a Lagrangian, and orientation of a Lagrangian are not directly related.) \end{remark}